oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

   ```
 </details>

-Once the installation is completed, you will need to execute `root.sh` at the end of the following lab. </br>
+The patch install is taking about ten minutes.
+While the patch install is ongoing *proceed to the next lab*.
+You're going to execute `root.sh` at the end of the following lab.

-In the mean time while the patch is installed you may *proceed to the next lab*.